Festigame 2021: how to watch FIFA, Gran Turismo Sport - Somag News

 From 13:20 hours (GMT-4) on Saturday, July 17, the semifinal of the SimRacing Cup will begin, in which the best drivers will compete for a place in the grand final that will be held on Sunday, July 18.

-At 18:15 (GMT-4) the semifinal of the Soccer Cup will be played and immediately after the final phase of the Fighting Tournament.
+At 6.15 pm (GMT-4) the semifinal of the Soccer Cup will be played and immediately afterwards the final phase of the Fighting Tournament.

 You can follow the competitions and content that will be shown at FestiGame Fanta Online 2021 for free through the official channels of the event on Twitch, Booyah and TikTok.